1587/speaking-exam/00-part3.md

 can't watching news in anytime and anywhere.

 Uh..
 Nowdays, Many people,Especially young people have no TV at their home, They use smartphone or computer a lot.
-I like reading online comments and discussing with my friends  when I read news.

 ```